Are you bored with your all-inclusive vacations? Did you ever picture yourself exploring the totally out of this world scenery of Iceland?

 Hiking boots on!
 It’s time for a special view in Ásbyrgi.

 Asbyrgi is a horseshoe canyon with many trails.
-Take advantage of the wild nature and fresh air and go for a hike.
+Take advantage of the wild natural surroundings and fresh air and go for a hike.
 Here is all the info about how to get to Asbyrgi, and where to sleep next.

-Day 9 – Spot some whales in Huskavik!
+Day 9 – Spot some whales in Husavik!

 How much do you like whales on a scale from 0 to “a whale lot” ?

-Huskavik is maybe the best place to do whale watching in Iceland!
+Huskavik is maybe the best place to go whale watching in Iceland!

-And it was one of the best activities in my trip.
-Description of how to pick the whale watching tour, pictures, and other info wait for you on link:
+And it was one of the best activities on my trip.
+Find a description of how to pick a whale watching tour, pictures, info, and other options for whale watching activities in the North of Iceland at this link: